Plaque on Teeth: Tips, Prevention and Causes

-Plaque is the white-yellow sticky, soft layer that deposits on the teeth and molars during the day.
+Plaque on teeth is the white-yellow sticky, soft layer that deposits on the teeth and molars during the day.
 It is hardly visible on the teeth.
-You can describe plaque as: everything that remains on the teeth after rinsing the mouth.
+You can describe plaque on teeth as: everything that remains on the teeth after rinsing the mouth.
 There are many bacteria, saliva proteins, water and food residues in plaque.
-If plaque is not removed, the bacteria accumulate and problems arise.
-Good daily oral care is therefore very important to prevent plaque from turning into tartar.
+If plaque on teeth is not removed, the bacteria accumulate and problems arise.
+Good daily oral care is therefore very important to prevent plaque on teeth from turning into tartar.

-Remove plaque from your teeth and between your teeth
+Remove plaque on teeth and between your teeth

 It is often told about a target time of 2-4 minutes to brush your teeth, but it is better to have the brush head for each tooth for a few seconds.
 First place the brush on the front of the tooth.
 Then you also hold the brush head to the left and right of the tooth (spaces around your teeth), place it on the back of your tooth.
 Finally, you also have the brush head on the chewing surface (the top or bottom) of the tooth.
 All this for two or three seconds.
 Then you go to the next tooth until you are done.
 I have added an image below, so that you can get a clear picture of exactly how to brush. 🙂

 Important are a fixed order to hit all teeth and enough time.
 Whatever brushing method you use, keep a fixed order so that you don’t skip anything.
 A good order is:

 - The chewing surfaces of the upper teeth;

 - The insides of the lower teeth;